XxxRAWRxxX/XxxRAWRxxX/README.md

-- 👋 Hi, I’m @XxxRAWRxxX
+- 🛑 HALLO, I’m @XxxRAWRxxX
 - 👀 I’m interested in heavy meatal, death meatal! >^<
-- 🌱 I’m currently learning how to make kandiiii!!!!
+- ❌ I’m currently learning how to make kandiiii!!!!
-- 💞️ I’m looking to collaborate on meh xP
+- ‼️ I’m looking to collaborate on meh xP
-- 📫 How to reach me PIXAL ART @1D10TC0W
-- 😄 Pronouns: he/him/his
+- 🎈 Pronouns: he/him/his
-- ⚡ Fun fact: IM HUNGRY
+- 🍷 Fun fact: I'm trans/gay nd im a therian/scene kid :3
+- 📌 In my free time I write stories and or use ai apps
+- 🌹 I am currently sing and ready to mingle
+- 📍 I have trust issues.
+- 🍓 I love making new friends
+- 🎁 My favorite energy drink is Monster Energy
+- 🎒 I FREAKIN LOBE THE COLORS RED ND PINK
 <!---
 XxxRAWRxxX/XxxRAWRxxX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.